kdheepak/blog/content/36-unicode-cheat-sheet.md

    - 'Ａ' U+FF21 FULLWIDTH LATIN CAPITAL LETTER A

    Multiple codepoints may be used to represent a Grapheme^[See <https://unicode.org/glossary/#grapheme>.].
-   For example, in Devangari the grapheme
-   दी
-   is formed by combining the following two codepoints:
+   For example, my name in Devangari and Tamil can be written as 3 graphemes in each, but consist of 4 and 5 codepoints in Devangari and Tamil respectively:

+   - DEVANGARI: दीपक
        - 'द' U+0926 DEVANAGARI LETTER DA
-   - ' ी' U+0940 DEVANAGARI VOWEL SIGN II
+       - 'ी' U+0940 DEVANAGARI VOWEL SIGN II
+       - 'प' U+092A DEVANAGARI LETTER PA
+       - 'क' U+0915 Dec:2325 DEVANAGARI LETTER KA
+   - TAMIL: தீபக்
+       - 'த' U+0BA4 TAMIL LETTER TA
+       - 'ீ' U+0BC0 TAMIL VOWEL SIGN II
+       - 'ப' U+0BAA TAMIL LETTER PA
+       - 'க' U+0B95 TAMIL LETTER KA
+       - '்' U+0BCD TAMIL SIGN VIRAMA

    Additionally, multiple "ideas" may be defined as a single code point.
    For example, the following grapheme